SolutionGuidance/psm-dashboard/README.md

   turns it into JSON, which is then used as input to the dashboard display code.
 See the "Data format" section in this document for details about the JSON format.

-* `features-info.json`
-  Input data for the dashboard display code.

-  The result of one run of `refresh-dashboard`.
-This is a generated file and therefore in theory we shouldn't version it here.
-But in
-  practice: it's rather expensive to generate, so once we have a new version we like to keep it until the next time we regenerate.

 * `reqs2csv`
   Script to convert requirements from Excel (.xlsx) format to CSV.